christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 **Mandatory Documentation Exchange:**

-Before you advance, you must complete one full Conversational Log Protocol exchange.
-This exchange serves three functions: it validates that the Practitioner Log Interface is operational, it documents your initial intention baseline, and it establishes the conversational rhythm you will use throughout all subsequent sessions.
+Before you advance, you must complete one full Structured Dialogue Protocol exchange.
+This exchange serves three functions: it validates that the System Interface is operational, it documents your initial intention baseline, and it establishes the conversational rhythm you will use throughout all subsequent sessions.
 This is not optional reflection.
 This is mandatory infrastructure validation.

-**Log Initiation Command:**
+**Log Command:**

-**Initiate Log: Initial Intention Baseline**
+**Log Command: Initial Intention Baseline**

-**System Interface Conversation Prompt:**
+**System Query:**

 *"Initial Intention Documentation activated.
-The Practitioner Log Interface is online and ready to capture your learning.
-I am the threshold instrument through which your session data will be structured and archived.
+The System Interface is online and ready to capture your learning.
+I am The Documentation Instrument through which your session data will be structured and archived.
 Every documentation exchange you initiate will move through this interface.*

 *Element 1 is established—your Territory Baseline has been documented in Section 1.4.*